 Largest: 1.3

-- Thus, if you want to enjoy a bit larger font on your Wear OS watch, try the following value.
+- Thus, if you want to enjoy a larger font on your Wear OS watch, try the following value.

 settings put system font_scale 1.15

-ADB Command to Change the Display Size or DPI in Wear OS
+Change the Display Size or DPI in Wear OS

 By changing the DPI or display density, you can force your Wear OS watch to show more content on the display.
 While changing the font size only makes the device font bigger or smaller, adjusting the display density or DPI changes the size of all UI elements.
 With smaller density, you can accommodate more content on the compact screen of your Wear OS watch.
 Let’s see how to do it.